Springshare is fully compliant with GDPR as of May 25, 2018

 When libraries/institutions license and use Springshare tools, they do it so their users (patrons) can access and use them.
 There are many millions of patrons who use Springshare tools but do not need to register or have an account in these tools.
 GDPR has implication for these users, too.
 IP addresses are considered personally-identifiable information according to GDPR and the IP addresses of website visitors are recorded in our logs.
 Also, every Springshare app uses browser cookies for its regular operation.

-- There will be a new, optional, "IP/cookie notification" feature (admins will be able to enable/disable it in administrative settings).
-When enabled, any new visitor to Springshare tools public page will get a visual alert that cookies are used on the site and that their IP will be recorded in the weblogs for statistical purposes.
-This will be similar to the notification seen on websites of many European newspapers (e.g. Le Monde, Guardian, etc.) The text of the notification will be customizable by admins at each institution.
+- There is an optional "IP/cookie notification" feature (admins can enable/disable it in administrative settings).
+When enabled, any new visitor to Springshare tools public pages get a visual alert that cookies are used on the site and that their IP will be recorded in the weblogs for statistical purposes.
+This is similar to the notification seen on websites of many European newspapers (e.g. Le Monde, Guardian, etc.) The text of the notification is customizable by admins at each institution.

-- On any screen where patrons are expected to enter their personal information (e.g. name, email, phone number, etc.) in order to use the Springshare tool (e.g. LibChat, LibCal, LibAnswers) there will be an on-screen notification (customizable for each institution) and explanation why the user is asked for this data and what happens with the data.
+- On any screen where patrons are expected to enter their personal information (e.g. name, email, phone number, etc.) in order to use the Springshare tool (e.g. LibChat, LibCal, LibAnswers) there is an optional on-screen notification (customizable for each institution) and explanation why the user is asked for this data and what happens with the data.

 - Some of our tools (e.g. LibAnswers and LibCal) already offer "privacy scrub" functionality where the admins can remove any personal data that users entered via forms.
-We will further improve this feature and extend it to all our tools, e.g. LibStaffer, etc. - anywhere where we knowingly collect user's info (name, email, phone #) for the purpose of regular operation of our tools.
+We have further improved this feature and extended it to all our tools, e.g. LibStaffer, etc. - anywhere where we knowingly collect user's info (name, email, phone #) for the purpose of regular operation of our tools.

 Emails from Springshare to Our Users

 - Operational emails we send to clients during operational urgencies.
-These were sometimes sent to all users but we are changing our policy and will continue sending these emails but only to administrators i.e. admin-level users.
+These emails are only sent to administrators i.e. admin-level users.
 These fall under the "operational" emails in GDPR-speak.

 - Email Newsletters and notifications about new functionality and training webinars.
-By default, we sent these emails to all registered account holders because newsletters and training webinar emails were the primary ways for us to reach the user community and keep them informed about the changes and enhancements in our tools.
-By the end of May, we will only send these email newsletters and new functionality/training webinars if you specifically opt-in to receive these emails.
-You (the registered user) will have the ability to opt-in/opt-out at any time.
-Everyone is assumed to be opted out at start, by default.
+You will only receive these email newsletters and new functionality/training webinars if you specifically opt-in to receive these emails.
+You (the registered user) can opt-in/opt-out at any time.
+Per GDPR-rules, everyone is opted-out by default until you explicitly opt-in.

-We will have a dedicated email inbox and a dedicated staff who will:
+We have a dedicated email inbox and dedicated staff who: